Working hours in South Korea: Different working hours in terms of jobs and productivity

 As of 2014, 80.7% of the Labor Standard Act had been implemented.
 The 40 hour working week met with 93% success in the manufacturing industry as compared with 73.1% elsewhere.
 Implementation in the public sector (99%) is higher than in the private sector (80.5%).

 Male workers in manufacturing industry are allowed 24.10 overtime work hours while non-manufacturing workers get 10.90 hours.
 Public sector can work 11.06 hours overtime, while private sector workers are allowed 16.06 hours.
 Even though Korea has implemented the 40 hour work week, workers in South Korea appear satisfied with their job and lives.
 A higher salary has a positive and significant impact on worker' job and life satisfaction.
 They tend to be satisfied with longer hours.
 However, longer work hours do not necessarily mean greater productivity.
 Employers use overtime because the costs are much less (9,045 won/hr or $8) than e.g., in France, where businesses are heavily taxed.

 According to the PLOS ONE research article The negative impact of long working hours on mental health in young Korean workers, One of the causes is the unhealthy manners linked with working overtime, such as increased alcohol intake and lack of physical activity.
 In addition, the employees working extended hours may not have the time to obtain proper medical treatment when they become sick.
 Additionally, working lengthy hours may cause hypertension, diabetes, and metabolic syndrome and is linked to ischemic heart disease, stroke, and increased mortality (Park 2020).

-Statistics show that in 2019 “workers aged between 30 to 39 years old worked 158.9 hours per month on average in South Korea.
+Statistics show that in 2019 “workers aged between 30 and 39 years old worked 158.9 hours per month on average in South Korea.
 In 2020, a new policy was introduced in South Korea that limited the weekly working hours to 52 hours per week” (Yoon 2020).
 Statistics also show the steady decline of monthly work hours for each of the age groups between under 29 years old to over 60 years old age, which could be because of the evolving work culture by the younger generation.
 In 2019, the average hours worked by plant and machine operators and assemblers worked was 178.2 hours a month in South Korea.
 Working hours had declined across all jobs compared to the year before (Yoon 2020).

 These statistics are promising and go along with the increasing value of the work to life balance that many in the world strive for.
 “Korean corporate culture has been deeply influenced by the philosophy and traditions of Confucianism.
 Individuals are expected to show respect for their elders and superiors in the workplace.
 Within this construct, workers cannot graciously leave the office before his or her manager” (Beech 2015).